Learn about the different ways that cocaine can affect a person’s mood and what to do if you or a loved one develop a cocaine addiction.

 The mood-altering effects of cocaine are usually more obvious than the physical and mental symptoms.
 During short-term use, cocaine causes an elevated mood and euphoria, so a common sign of someone trying cocaine for the first time is an unexplained increase in mood and talkativeness.
 This shift is caused by the unnatural increase of neurotransmitters in the brain.

 Over time, these neurotransmitters run out and the brain cannot produce them fast enough to maintain a normal mood.
-This absence causes a drop in mood as the brain tried to correct to its normal mood state.
+This absence causes a drop in mood as the brain tries to correct to its normal mood state.
 It may take a few days to a few weeks to start seeing these symptoms.

 Initially, you may notice: